 The Consumers Health Forum of Australia (CHF) is the national peak body representing the interests of Australian healthcare consumers and those with an interest in healthcare consumer affairs.
 CHF works to achieve safe, quality, timely healthcare for all Australians, supported by accessible health information and systems.

 Following the establishment of the Australian Digital Health Agency (the Agency) in July 2016, CHF has been working closely with the Agency on a range of digital health issues.
-The Agency have funded CHF to undertake a 12-month project to build consumer capacity to be involved in digital health policy development and implementation.
+The Agency has funded CHF to undertake a number of projects to build consumer capacity to be involved in policy development and implementation.

-As part of this project, we are now seeking expressions of interest from people/organisations who are interested in registering to be part of a Digital Health Special Interest Group (SIG).
-The group will focus on the future of digital health, with an initial focus on electronic prescribing.
+As part of this effort, we are now seeking expressions of interest from people/organisations who are interested in registering to be part of a Digital Health Special Interest Group (SIG).
+The group will focus on the future of digital health, with an initial focus on electronic prescribing and uptake of My Health Record.

 CHF’s SIGs are a mechanism through which consumers with an interest in an issue/particular policy area can work more intensively on them.
 These are informal networks of consumers who have self-selected to work more intensively on policy issues.
 We have four special interest groups operating at the moment: safety and quality in health care, rural and remote health, data & research and primary health care.